The Amazing Race: China Rush 3: Leg 7 (Anhui → Jiangsu)

 In this leg's Roadblock, one team member had to ascend to the 13th floor of the Hilton hotel and put on a chef's outfit.
 Then they had to properly prepare a signature dish, using only a finished example as a reference, to the satisfaction of the head chef to receive their next clue.

 This leg's Detour was a choice between Screw This or Scrap That.
 Before either task, teams had to don safety gear.
 In Screw This, teams had to use screws to properly secure 87 sections of a high-speed railway track to receive their next clue.
-In Scrap That, teams had to fill 14 bins with scrap metal and transport the bins across the large warehouse to a dumping site receive their next clue.
+In Scrap That, teams had to fill 14 bins with scrap metal and transport the bins across the large warehouse to a dumping site to receive their next clue.